mendix/docs/content/en/docs/developerportal/operate/metrics/monitoring-with-apm/_index.md

 [Dynatrace](https://www.dynatrace.com/) OneAgent is used to collect metrics.
 Additionally, in Mendix version 9.7 and above, custom application runtime and database metrics are supported.

-[Datadog](https://www.datadoghq.com/) logging and application metrics are supported in Mendix version 7.15 and above.
+[Datadog](https://www.datadoghq.com/) logging and application metrics are supported in Mendix 7.15 and above.

 [Splunk Cloud Platform](https://www.splunk.com/en_us/products/splunk-cloud-platform.html) is supported for analyzing runtime application logs.
 {{% /alert %}}